RDIS: Random Drop Imputation with Self-Training for Incomplete Time Series Data: Abstract

 \section{Abstract}

-It is common that time-series data with missing values are encountered in many fields such as in finance, meteorology, and robotics.
-Imputation is an intrinsic method to handle such missing values.
-In the previous research, most of imputation networks were trained implicitly for the incomplete time series data because missing values have no ground truth.
-This paper proposes Random Drop Imputation with Self-training (RDIS), a novel training method for imputation networks for the incomplete time-series data.
-In RDIS, there are extra missing values by applying a random drop on the given incomplete data such that the imputation network can explicitly learn by imputing the random drop values.
-Also, self-training is introduced to exploit the original missing values without ground truth.
-To verify the effectiveness of our RDIS on imputation tasks, we graft RDIS to a bidirectional GRU and achieve state-of-the-art results on two real-world datasets, an air quality dataset and a gas sensor dataset with 7.9\% and 5.8\% margin, respectively.
+Time-series data with missing values are commonly encountered in many fields, such as healthcare, meteorology, and robotics.
+The imputation aims to fill the missing values with valid values.
+Most imputation methods trained the models implicitly because missing values have no ground truth.
+In this paper, we propose Random Drop Imputation with Self-training (RDIS), a novel training method for time-series data imputation models.
+In RDIS, we generate extra missing values by applying a random drop on the observed values in incomplete data.
+We can explicitly train the imputation models by filling in the randomly dropped values.
+In addition, we adopt self-training with pseudo values to exploit the original missing values.
+To improve the quality of pseudo values, we set the threshold and filter them by calculating the entropy.
+To verify the effectiveness of RDIS on the time series imputation, we test RDIS to various imputation models and achieve competitive results on two real-world datasets.